72y9op/aliaz/README.md

-# aliaz
+# aliaz ( 2.0.0 )
-Un créateur de commande utilisable depuis le terminal Permet de faciliter la création de commande sous linux
+An order creator usable from the terminal
+Allows you to facilitate order creation under linux

 # Languages available :
-French (fr-FR)
+~~French (fr-FR)~~
+English (en_EN)

 # Informations
-Le programme vas installer :
-Zenity et Yad (qui est un ajout de fonctionnalité de zenity).
+The program will install:
+Zenity and Yad (which is an addition of zenity functionality).

 # Installation
 <pre style=" border: 1px solid black; padding:10px">